 Goal reports are an integral part of conversion analysis in Google Analytics and anytime we think of goals the reports that first come to mind are the Funnel Visualization or the Goal Flow reports.
-If you’re a 360/Premium user you are most likely thinking of Custom Funnels.
+If you’re a Google Analytics 360 (formerly called Google Analytics Premium) user you are most likely thinking of Custom Funnels.
 What else is there you ask?
 Well, largely ignored and often overlooked, sitting quietly amongst other goal reports, is the Reverse Goal Path Report.

 What is the Reverse Goal Path Report?